klenwell/simbowl/README.md

     npm start

-This should also launch the watch option with `webpack-dev-server`, but this appears to [to be broken](https://github.com/webpack/webpack-dev-server/issues/875).
-So to see changes, you'll need to run build:
+This should also launch the watch option with `webpack-dev-server` which will automatically rebuild the application javascript.
+To manually run the webpack build:

     npm run build